Morelia Cathedral: History

 The two twin towers, each more than 65 meters high, exceed the front of the temple, which gives the cathedral an imposing appearance, full of grace and balance, an iron cross is placed on the tip of one of the towers, which symbolizes "the divine nature of Christ", while in the other there is a stone cross that represents "the human nature of Jesus", there is also another dome, which crowns one of the chapels of the building, finally we find that the main dome is covered with azulejos and supported by a large circular drum.

 Architectural description

 The exterior

 It is a huge colossus of pink quarry with two large towers 66.8 m high, (twin towers) of checkered Baroque style.
-It has a triple facade (one front and two sides) with carved altarpieces.
+It has a triple façade (one front and two sides) with carved altarpieces.
 The temple has a floor plan of the Latin cross type with a length of 96 m and a total width of 62 m.
 Limiting the atrium is a beautiful wrought iron grille dating from the 19th century.